Red Sox vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Garrett Cooper and the Miami Marlins take on Justin Turner and the Boston Red Sox at Fenway Park on Tuesday at 7:10 PM ET.
+The Boston Red Sox will look to Alex Verdugo for continued success at the plate when they hit the field against Jorge Soler and the Miami Marlins on Wednesday, in the second game of a three-game series at Fenway Park.

-The Red Sox are favored in this one, at -120, while the underdog Marlins have +100 odds to play spoiler.
-The matchup's total has been set at 9.5 runs.
+The Marlins are the favorite in this one, at -120, while the underdog Red Sox have +100 odds to upset.
+A 9.5-run total has been set in the game.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.